7 Budget-Friendly Ways to Promote Student Engagement: A UDL PostAugust 11, 2015

-Student engagement is one of the most important building blocks of learning–and probably one of the most difficult to achieve and maintain.
+Student engagement is one of the most important building blocks of academic and social success—and probably one of the most difficult to achieve and maintain.
 Different students are engaged and motivated by very different things, which means teachers have to be on their toes all the time, looking for new ways to hook and keep their kids’ interest.

 In a diverse, inclusive classroom, you can never have too many ideas in your student-engagement toolbox.
 Here are 7 great suggestions adapted from Whitney Rapp’s book, Universal Design for Learning in Action.
 (You don’t have to use these in the context of a UDL approach—though if you’re looking to explore the benefits of UDL, Whitney’s book is a perfect place to start.)